 Through the lens of a Feminist: The Hindi Sahitya Utsav, Delhi 2017.

-It was a pleasure attending the Hindi Sahitya Utsav on the 19th of March.
-We celebrated the beauty of Hindi Literature, the entire day with very interesting sessions that ranged from discussing languages to transforming nature of love in today’s world.
-Particularly “Apni Chuni Raahein – kya maksad kya haasil” did catch my attention.
+It was a pleasure knowing that Oxford Bookstore, Delhi hosted the Hindi Sahitya Utsav on the 19th of March.
+We celebrated the beauty of Hindi Literature, the entire day with very interesting sessions that ranged from discussing languages to the transforming nature of love in today’s world.
+Particularly “Apni Chuni Raahein – kya maksad kya haasil” (Our chosen paths- the objectives , the results) did catch my attention.

 “Aurat jaat to qaid padi hai har ghar key andar,